Styliani Kaltsidou: National team

-In November 2018, she announced her retirement from the Women's National Team after seventeen years.
+In November 2018, she announced her retirement from the women's national team after seventeen years.

 Coaching career

 In 2019, after the announcement of the end of her sports career, Kaltsidou was announced as an assistant coach in the men's team of Maroussi in Athens.
 She also held the role of Technical Advisor to the club's Academies.

-On June 19, 2020, it was announced that she is the Head coach of the Zografou Sports Association (EFAOZ), in the club's first appearance in the top A1 league, with which she marked a big success by finishing in the 6th place.
+On June 19, 2020, it was announced that she is the head coach of the Zografou Sports Association (EFAOZ), in the club's first appearance in the top A1 league, with which she marked a big success by finishing in the 6th place.

 On June 12, 2021, she agreed with Olympiacos team and assumed the position of assistant coach, becoming the direct collaborator of coach, Martins Zibarts, winning the cup and the Greek championship.
 The club also participated in Fiba Eurocup competition where they qualified to the best 8, which is the best place in club's history in the competition.
 On May 18, 2022, she left the Olympiacos team.

-On October 2021, her two-year collaboration with the Slovenian women's national team as an assistant coach was announced, being the direct collaborator of head coach George Dikeoulakos.
+In October 2021, her two-year collaboration with the Slovenian women's national team as an assistant coach was announced, being the direct collaborator of head coach George Dikeoulakos.

-On February 15, 2023, she is announced as the Head Coach of London Lions women basketball team in UK.
+On February 15, 2023, she is announced as the head coach of London Lions women basketball team in UK.
+At the end of 2023 season she won with her team the WBBL Championship and the Trophy Cup.